-Total net assets at 31 March 2017 were £1,246.3m, an increase of £105.0m on the previous year.
-Tangible fixed assets increased by £223.2m reflecting the fact that capital expenditure far exceeds the historical cost depreciation charge.
-Cash and short term deposits have decreased by £209.1m.
-Balances due to other WPD undertakings decreased by £124.1m and deferred contributions increased by £41.4m.
+Total net assets at 31 March 2017 were £626.4m, an increase of £104.7m on the previous year.
+Tangible fixed assets increased by £106.9m reflecting the fact that capital expenditure exceeds the historical cost depreciation charge.
+Amounts owed to other WPD undertakings decreased by £71.2m.